coderefinery/git-intro/content/staging-area.md

   - You're moving and you have a box to pack your things in.
   - You can put stuff into the box, but you can also take stuff out of the box.
-  - You wouldn't want to mix items from the bathroom, kitchen and living room into the same box.
+  - You wouldn't want to mix items from the bathroom, kitchen, and living room into the same box.
   - The box corresponds to the staging area of Git, where you can craft your commits.
   - Committing is like sealing the box and sticking a label on it.
   - You wouldn't want to label your box with "stuff", but rather give a more descriptive label.
   - See also <https://dev.to/sublimegeek/git-staging-area-explained-like-im-five-1anh>